HL7/US-Core/input/pagecontent/basic-provenance.md

 {% include img.html img="Provenance_Recon_Single_Organization.svg" caption="Figure 2: CIRI After Accepting Reconciliation, No Changes" %}

 Dr. Accepted is the latest author after verifying the problem on 5/2018 and accepting the problem data into their local data store, since it went through an interactive reconciliation process.
-This type of authorship change is only relevant for data fit for reconciliation, such as medications, allergies, problems.
-If Dr. Accepted had saved other clinical content into his EHR that aren't reconciled but simply stored, such as clinical notes, that content must retain its original author.

 #### HIE Redistribution